TheTechRobo/an-amazing-annoyance/README.md

 # an-amazing-annoyance
-A very annoying script that wont stop saying "HELLO"
+A very annoying script that won't stop saying "HELLO"

-Dont leave it on too long, it'll crash your computer!
+I left this script running for only one or two minutes and it opened about 349 tabs!
+Use with caution.

+## NOTICE: No warranty is provided if you crash and/or corrupt your system using this tool.
+Use at own risk.